-Changing customer preferences together with economic and political conditions, could adversely impact the performance of the Company against its strategy.
-Economic factors, including heightened levels of inflation and interest rates as well as continued geopolitical risks, conflicts and policy uncertainty may impact the Company's products, investments and operating model.
+Changing customer preferences together with economic and political conditions, could adversely impact the Company's performance against its strategy.
+Economic factors may impact demand for the Company's products, investments and operating model and the Company's ability to generate an appropriate return.
+Increased geopolitical risks and conflicts, and policy uncertainty, may impact products, investments and operating model.